castironbeard/Wednesday-game/docs/Session Notes/Session Notes - 05.md

 Session 5
 In town, burning a day while waiting to shop
-Towers are carved in king, queen, Dalgideon, and Thoradin
+Towers are carved in king, queen, Dalgeddin, and Thaneduhr

 Decided to spend the day exploring hexes around town River flows east to west